diagrams/diagrams-doc/manual/diagrams-manual.rst

 Trails
 ~~~~~~

-A `Trail` is essentially a list of segments laid end-to-end.
-Since
+`Trail`s, defined in `Diagrams.Path`:mod:, are essentially a list of
+segments laid end-to-end.
+Since segments are translationally
-segments are translationally invariant, so are trails; that is, trails
+invariant, so are trails; that is, trails have no inherent starting
-have no inherent starting location, and translating them has no
+location, and translating them has no effect.

-effect.
+Trails can also be *open* or *closed*: a closed trail is one with an
+implicit (linear) segment connecting the endpoint of the trail to the
+starting point.

 Trails form a `Monoid` with *concatenation* as the binary operation,
 and the empty (no-segment) trail as the identity element.
 The example